Quake-Guard/DSP_Project/AI_webapp_code/README.md

 Note for **windows user** : install gitbash and proceed with same instruction as linux.

 `step 1` : `$ git clone https://github.com/aditya-167/Realtime-Earthquake-forecasting.git`
+>* For any problems, you may change the buffer-size: `git config --global http.postBuffer 524288000`
+>* Or the HTTP-version: `$ git config --global http.version HTTP/1.1`

 `step 2` : `$ cd Realtime-Earthquake-forecasting`